 Receptions and Collations

-Following consultation with the Rector, St. Paul’s reception areas may be used for a reception or "collation" following the service.
+Following consultation with the Rector, St. Paul’s reception areas may be used for a reception or "collation" following the service, subject to public health and diocesan guidelines.

 As an essential element in Christian worship, music can play an important role in a funeral or memorial service.
 If the family wishes to include music, they will consult with the officiating priest and St. Paul’s Director of Music about choice of hymns, organ or instrumental pieces, and the use of instrumentalists, soloists, or visiting musicians.